YorVeX/xObsBrowserAutoRefresh/README.md

 ## For developers
 ### C#
-OBS Classic still had a [CLR Host Pluguin](https://obsproject.com/forum/resources/clr-host-plugin.21/), but ever since we moved on to OBS Studio writing plugins in C# wasn't possible anymore.
+OBS Classic still had a [CLR Host Plugin](https://obsproject.com/forum/resources/clr-host-plugin.21/), but with OBS Studio writing plugins in C# wasn't possible anymore.
 This has changed as of recently.
 The catch about this plugin is that at its day of release (January 12, 2023) to my knowledge it's the first OBS Studio plugin ever written in C# that has some real-world use.
 The very first without real-world use was [this](https://github.com/kostya9/DotnetObsPluginWithNativeAOT) example plugin demonstrating the basic concept of writing an OBS Studio plugin using .NET 7 and NativeAOT.

 ### Compiling